gdenicola/Now-and-Forecasting-COVID-19-Infections/README.md

 	"Regional now- and forecasting for data reported with delay:
 	A case study in COVID-19 infections"

-Authors of the manuscript: Giacomo de Nicola, Marc Schneble, Göran Kauermann, Ursula Berger
+Authors of the manuscript: Giacomo De Nicola, Marc Schneble, Göran Kauermann, Ursula Berger

 Responsible for the R-code: Giacomo De Nicola and Marc Schneble